MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ### Ambigous

-Mentoring is a process for the informal transmission of knowledge, social capital, and the psychosocial support perceived by the recipient as relevant to work, career, or professional development; mentoring entails informal communication, usually face-to-face and during a sustained period of time, between a person who is perceived to have greater relevant knowledge, wisdom, or experience (the mentor) and a person who is perceived to have less (the protégé)".

 Profession or trade mentor - Someone who is currently in the trade/profession you are entering.
 They know the trends, important changes and new practices that you should know to stay at the top of your career.
 A mentor like this would be someone you can discuss ideas regarding the field, and also be introduced to key and important people that you should know.